haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 ## Moving of instances due to Template Haskell
-This change forces you to put the instances above the splice where it's being used in the same module.
+This change forces you to put the instances above the splice where they are being used in the same module.
 A dear colleague decided to generate instances in Template Haskell.
 That was quite the puzzle!
 I asked the GHC devs why they did this,